image 1299-1

 Table of Contents:

 Every failed transaction increases CAC, weakens customer loyalty, and dents overall revenue.
+In fact, many studies have shown that 62% of the customers who experience a failed transaction avoid returning to the website for another order.
 In such a competitive market, getting your payment success rate right isn’t just good for business; it’s essential for growth.

 What is the ‘Payment Success Rate’?